originallyus/node-red-contrib-alexa-local/README.md

 **TL;DR;**

-Please replace my node with [node-red-contrib-amazon-echo](https://flows.nodered.org/node/node-red-contrib-amazon-echo)
+Please replace this node with [node-red-contrib-amazon-echo](https://flows.nodered.org/node/node-red-contrib-amazon-echo)

 **Detailed explainations:**

-• My nodes is no longer working with any Alexa devices after recent Alexa firmware (auto) updates.
+• This nodes is no longer working with any Alexa devices after recent Alexa firmware (auto) updates.

 • The reason is discovery procedure needs to be hosted on port 80 of your NodeRed.